FIWARE/tutorials.Media-Streams/README.md

-### Back-End - WebSocket Connection
+### Backend - WebSocket Connection

-Dynamic communication between the Front-End rendered web-page and the Back-End application server occurs using [WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/).
+Dynamic communication between the frontend rendered web page and the backend application server occurs using [WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/).
 The code handling the connection at the server can be seen below:

 ```javascript